Justzienz/ImageSplitter/README.md

 python split.py -n <number_of_images> -path <path_to_image>
 ```

-Or you can simply use;
+Or you can simply use:

 ```
 python split.py